rackerlabs/support-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 ---

-This article provides quick answers to common questions about seamless single sign-on (SSO) between the MyRackspace Customer Portal and the Rackspace Cloud Control Panel.
+This article provides quick answers to common questions about seamless single sign-on (SSO) between the MyRackspace Portal and the Rackspace Cloud Control Panel.

 #### What is seamless SSO?

 Seamless SSO enables dedicated customers to manage their public cloud environments through a single sign-on.
-After you log in to the MyRackspace Customer Portal, you can seamlessly move between your dedicated account and the cloud accounts that are linked to it.
+After you log in to the MyRackspace Portal, you can seamlessly move between your dedicated account and the cloud accounts that are linked to it.

 #### How do I use seamless SSO?

 Seamless SSO is integrated into Rackspace products to the greatest extent possible.
-When you navigate Cloud accounts in the MyRackspace portal, hyperlinks for products such as Cloud Servers, Cloud Networks, and Cloud DNS take you to the Cloud Control Panel, where you are logged in automatically.
+When you navigate Cloud accounts in the MyRackspace Portal, hyperlinks for products such as Cloud Servers, Cloud Networks, and Cloud DNS take you to the Cloud Control Panel, where you are logged in automatically.